-No anti-gun laws.
-The ordinary citizens would be very likely to be armed and willing to defend their homes from the invader.
+No civilian disarmament laws.
+Anarchist civilians would be very likely to be armed and willing to defend their homes from the invader.

 No single point of failure.
 They're not affected by taking out a few important individuals the way a government is.

 No misalignment of incentives.
 On the country's side, the people are being taxed and possibly drafted for a war they don't have a personal stake in, and as soon as popular support falls under 50% (assuming a democracy), the government has to pull out.
-Whereas the Anarchists are defending their homes and thus very much do have a personal stake in this.
-All those different private justice agencies have every reason to work together to fight the enemy that threatens to put them all out of business.
+Whereas the anarchists are defending their homes and very much do have a personal stake in this.
+All those different protection firms would have every reason to work together to fight the enemy that threatens to put them all out of business.

 The biggest advantage of all: First strike.
-The government's goal isn't to wipe out the Anarchy, so they can't just march in and shoot everyone.
-Most likely their goal is to confiscate everyone's weapons.
-But this situation where only one side is unable to shoot someone from the opposing side on sight basically guarantees that the Anarchists will have first strike in every confrontation.
+The government's goal isn't to wipe out the anarchy, so they can't just march in and shoot everyone.
+Presumably their goal is to disarm the anarchists so subjugation becomes possible.
+But this situation where only one side is unable to shoot someone from the opposing side on sight basically guarantees that the anarchists will have first strike in every confrontation.

 There's one last point I want to make.
-I made a bunch of arguments up there about how an Anarcho-vigilantist society would not be a world rife with violence despite the vigilantist mindset.
-But more importantly is that it doesn't matter if Anarcho-vigilantism would involve a lot of violence.
+I made a bunch of arguments up there about how an anarchist society would not be a world rife with violence.
+But more importantly is that it doesn't matter if it would involve a lot of violence.
 Isn't people getting hurt because they disagree about what's right better than people doing what they believe is wrong?
 If there was a planet full of conscientious and benevolent but impoverished people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
 Would you rather have suffering or evil be rampant?

-I'd refer you to more Anarchist reading if you're not fully convinced.
-Besides my other article where I detail many pragmatic downsides of government, Roderick T. Long has a PDF on Anarchism where he focuses more on defending the practical side.
+I'd refer you to more anarchist reading if you're not fully convinced.
+Besides my other article where I detail many pragmatic downsides of government, Roderick Long has a PDF on Anarchism where he focuses more on the practical concerns.
 His version is slightly different from mine due to his stricter adherence to the non-aggression principle, but he makes lots of good points.
 ESR (a renowned open-source contributor) also has some really good articles on why he's an anarchist and the myth of man the killer.
 Backalley Philosophy is a youtube channel with some amazingly accurate videos on the topic.
-There's also zerothposition.com, a blog with a few writers whose philosophies seem mostly the same as Roderick's but with more content.
-They often post about current events and stuff.
-The fine points of their ideas are obviously broken, but they do often have insightful things to say.